bhndt/matic-docs/docs/develop/chainide.md

 <img src="https://chainide-doc.s3.amazonaws.com/ERC+721+Deployment+on++Mumbai/image+(7).png" width="100%" height="100%" />

-Once the Flatterner plug-in is activated, you'll be able to access it as a separate module as shown in the figure below.
+Once the ner plug-in is activated, you'll be able to access it as a separate module as shown in the figure below.
 Choose the compiled file, and click on the flatten button to create a flattened file, once the flattened file is created, it will be automatically copied to the clipboard, you may paste it to a file and save it for later usage.

 <img src="https://chainide-doc.s3.amazonaws.com/ERC+721+Deployment+on++Mumbai/image+(8).png" width="100%" height="100%" />